percona/postgres/contrib/pg_tde/documentation/docs/yum.md

 The `pg_tde` uses memory locks (mlocks) to keep internal encryption keys in RAM, both for WAL and for user data.

 A memory lock (`mlock`) is a system call to lock a specified memory range in RAM for a process.
 The maximum amount of memory that can be locked differs between systems.
 You can check the current setting with this command:
+AÅ: This isn't necessarily true.
+Maybe OpenSSL does this under the hood?
+We don't do it in our code.

 ```bash
     ulimit -a